graphql/graphql-spec/Section 5 -- Validation.md

 }
 ```

-This document is not valid because {QueryWithExtraVar} defines
+This document is not valid because {queryWithExtraVar} defines
 an extraneous variable.

 #### All Variable Usages are Allowed